 Some trick plays can involve players faking to argue or mess up a routine, only for the intended shooter to arrive out of nowhere and take advantage of an unexpecting defense and goalkeeper.

 - One player steps back to line up the shot while the other lines up to lay the ball off.

 Dummy runs are used a lot in soccer.
 Several players line up to take the free-kick.
 The players know who the actual taker will be but all run toward the ball as if each will take the shot.

 Lay-offs are a great way of changing the angle and opening up the goal for a striker.
-The free-kick taker passes the ball sideways as the striker runs on to the ball.
-This makes it easier to beat the defensive wall and a moving ball often allows for more power on the strike.
+The free-kick taker passes the ball sideways as the striker runs onto the ball.

 Disguised passes are a lot like trick plays, as they involve extensive practice, pin-point execution, and are aimed at fooling the defensive team.

 This initiates the play and from there the attackers may shoot or make a series of pre-planned passes to create a goalscoring opportunity.

 The video below shows several examples of each of these tactics.

 Much like with free kicks, players can also use the element of surprise to catch out defenders in corner kick situations.